The date for the next Symposia will be announced soon..watch this space.

 The workshop sessions are facilitated by experienced academics who have all been pioneers of creative methodologies in their work, having published and performed in myriad forms within academic and social communities.

-The spaces for the symposia are limited, if you would like additional information, or if you would like to attend please contact Jessie Ip our administrator jessie@boomerang-project.org.uk
+Delegate numbers for the symposia are limited, and will be allocated on first come bases.
+If you would like additional information, or if you would like to a place please download and complete the attached form

 The cost of participating is £170 and includes:

-- Two day workshop facilitated by Gayle Letherby, Kitrina Douglas third facilitator TBC
+- Two day workshop facilitated by Gayle Letherby, Kitrina Douglas and David Carless

 - Symposia